FAQ

 I know the order, so can I do the exercises now?

-Once you know the order of your favorite workouts, you can do them without watching.
-Still, following along to the video at least every couple of weeks is recommended to ensure you haven’t made compensations or changed things without realizing it.
+Following along to the video at least every couple of weeks is recommended to ensure you haven’t made compensations or changed things without realizing it.
 Trust us, so many do this and don’t realize it, so they do a completely different exercise or sequence than they thought.
+For best results, follow along to the workouts and push pause if you want to spend more time on any of the exercises.